CoderDojo-Content/Advanced-Unity/en/powerup.md

 1. You can have players get a bonus when they pick up a blue coin!
 Lets speed them up for 5 seconds.

 2. To create a powerup you should make a method (a function in a class) in your *PlayerController* class.
-You will be controlling your player so it makes sense to put it there.
+A powerup controls your player so it makes sense to put it in the *PlayerController* class.
 So add this function:
     ```csharp
     void powerupSpeedUp(Player player)
     {